Locally mediated entanglement in linearised quantum gravity: Detailed derivation of equation (8)

 We denoted by $t_{ab}=t_{ab}(t)$ the time at which the past lightcone of the event $\big(t,\bm x_b(t)\big)$ intersects the timelike wordline of particle $a$, defined implicitly by

 We also defined the retarded displacement

 and its magnitude $d_{ab} = |\bm d_{ab}|$.
-(Compare with equations \eqref{eq:ta-supp} and \eqref{eq:da-supp}.
+(Compare with equations \eqref{supp:eq:ta-supp} and \eqref{supp:eq:da-supp}).

-When plugged in the formula \eqref{eq:phases} for the phases $\phi^\sigma= S^\sigma_\mathcal{F} /\hbar$ derived in the main text, one obtains \eqref{eq:SosGravity}.
+When plugged in the formula (5) in the main text for the phases $\phi^\sigma= S^\sigma_\mathcal{F} /\hbar$, one obtains (9).
 Note that the terms of the sum where $a=b$ are dropped, as they just contribute an overall (infinite) phase to the state.